top of page

 • Surprise and Ambush - Whether it is the art of the backstab or setting an ambush for your enemies, there are many ways Rogues try to gain an advantage against adversaries

-Many of the Rogue skills require real world talents that you will have to practice, but as a play you will learn to be proficient with the skills and abilities to maximize your effectiveness in any situation.
+Many of the Rogue skills require real world talents that you will have to practice, but as you play, you will learn to be proficient with the skills and abilities to maximize your effectiveness in any situation.

 Limitations and Restrictions

-• Due to the nature of some clandestine skills, heavy armor restricts movement and is shunned by rogues, as it tends to make more noise for sneaking, and long weapons and large shields get in the way when trying to dodge, evade, or move in heavy woods, or tight spaces - armor and weapons are restricted for Rogues.
+Due to the nature of some clandestine skills, heavy armor restricts movement and is shunned by rogues, as it tends to make more noise for sneaking.
+Long weapons and large shields get in the way when trying to dodge, evade, or move in heavy woods, or tight spaces - armor and weapons are restricted for Rogues.

 Rogue1.jpg